Code of Conduct

 Workers should not be forced to stay at the end of their shift and should be free to give reasonable notice to terminate their employment at any point.
 Any money owed to them should be received without any problem.

-Any evidence of forced labour should be reported to The Selesti Group by its supplier.
+Any evidence of forced labour should be reported to The Definitive Agency Ltd (t/a Selesti) by its supplier.

 Young workers are those above the legal minimum working age but under the age of 18.
 Suppliers that employ young workers should make sure all local laws and restrictions are abided by at all times.